-I had to cut it up into individual images because of tumblr’s compression… If you really need to view this as one whole image, you can do so here.
+I had to cut this up into individual images because of tumblr’s compression… If you want to view or share this as one image you can get it here.

 If you only know one thing about me, you probably know that I’m obsessed with The Great Gatsby.
 When I first saw the trailer for Baz Luhrmann’s take on the classic story almost a year ago, I don’t think I took a single breath during the entire 2:28 minutes!
 Immediately I started searching the internet for every on set photo I could find to use as reference for my Great Gatsby infographic.
 I didn’t want to just create any Gatsby graphic, I wanted to recreate Luhrmann’s vision of Gatsby.